full control of your digital advertising. Try Free for 14 Days

-The Nuts and Bolts of Real-Time Bidding: How RTB Advertising Works and What Makes It so Special
+The Nuts and Bolts of Real-Time Bidding: How RTB Programmatic Advertising Works and What Makes It So Special

 Author Photo

-Keep reading or watch Dmitry Chebatkov, Product Owner at Epom DSP, breaking down RTB bidding and explaining the technology behind it with definitions, charts, and examples.
+Keep reading or watch Dmitry Chebatkov, Product Owner at Epom DSP, break down RTB bidding and explain the technology behind it, with definitions, charts, and examples.

 We call it all just “RTB” to keep things simple.
-However, such a simplification has a downside — it results in an ocean of misconceptions and unclarity.
+However, such a simplification has a downside; it results in an ocean of misconceptions and uncertainty.
 You’re probably here because of confusing RTB definitions, too, aren’t you?
 Now is the time to cross your t’s and dot your i’s.
-Together, we’ll learn what RTB meaning is, how it works, and how you can take advantage of it.
+Together, we’ll learn what RTB means, how it works, and how you can take advantage of it.

-The “real-time bidding” (RTB) definition often describes automatic media buying with ad inventory sold per impression.
-The impressions are auctioned in real-time right before the winning ads appear on a website, in an app, on CTV, or anywhere else.
-Let's refer to this method of buying media as RTB programmatic.
+The "real-time bidding" (RTB) definition often describes automatic media buying with ad inventory sold per impression.
+The impressions are auctioned in real time right before the winning ads appear on a website, in an app, on CTV, or anywhere else.
+This method of buying media as RTB programmatic.

-If we dwell deeper into RTB meaning, we can discover that RTB is in fact, a protocol that makes the programmatic auction possible.
+If we go deeper into RTB meaning, we find that RTB is actually a protocol that makes the programmatic auction possible.
+What does RTB stand for in practice?
+It stands for speed, automation, and impression-level bidding at a scale no human team could manage manually.

-Ad tech and martech are very slow to change and embrace new software, but sometimes rare exceptions happen.
-And so, by 2010, the benefits of RTB advertising became obvious to most advertisers, and the demand for programmatic skyrocketed.
+Ad tech and martech are very slow to change and adopt new software, but rare exceptions do occur.
+And so, by 2010, the benefits of RTB advertising had become obvious to most advertisers, and demand for programmatic skyrocketed.

 Several RTB-Related Terms You Should Know